Chapter 8: The First Arrest & The Symbol - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 Section 2: The Street Protests: The killing of unarmed protesters

 The reaction to the arrest was kinetic.
 Thousands of youths in the South East poured onto the streets—not with guns, but with flags and bibles.
 They demanded the release of their Director.
+But the protests were not limited to the South East, and they were not spontaneous.
+They were part of a coordinated response that revealed the depth of support for Kanu and the movement.

 The Nkpor Massacre (May 30, 2016):